versionpress/versionpress/CONTRIBUTING.md

 ### Core values

 - **We care about user / dev experience**.
 Everything that is outward-facing, be it a user interface, developer API or a file format, must be carefully designed for usability and usefulness.
 We invest our energy to save it for the others.
 - **We care about code quality**.
-Hacked-together code without tests is a liability as soon as it reaches the repo.
-We try to write good, clean code.
+Bad code is a liability, not an asset.
+We value tests, review each other's code and try to make it good and clean.
 - **We try to be pragmatic**.
 While we care about quality, the main thing for VersionPress and its users is to move forward.
 We're always looking for the right balance.